bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-13">13.
 Check if a number is even or odd</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-A simple JavaScript function named "isEven" determines if a number is even or odd.
-It takes a "num" as input and returns true if even, false if odd.
+<p>A simple JavaScript function named "isEven" determines if a number is even or odd.
+It
+takes a "num" as input and returns true if even, false if odd.</p>
 <pre>
 const isEven = num => num % 2 === 0;
 console.log(isEven(2));